 Every OCTOBER we step up our fundraising for the Farley Foundation.
-Please help if you can.
-This year we had bandanas for sale, as well as pawprints for you to write a loved one's name on.
+Please help if you can. \

 is our annual "Feline Focus" month.

 We offer discounts on annual health exams, wellness bloodwork, food - and free catnip toys!
-Like every other month, cat nail trims are free.
+Like every other month of the year, cat nail trims are free.

 On average, there are over 10 new cases of RABIES in Ontario every month - please make sure your pet is fully protected!

 FOX TAPEWORMS (Echinococcus multiocularis) are an emerging concern in our province.
 The first case detected here in a dog was in 2012.
 This does not affect cats.
 The source seems to be dogs imported from other countries therefore we are recommending that ALL dogs entering/re-entering Ontario be dewormed with praziquantel.
 The concern is the life-threatening damage it can do to people.
 Please contact us for more information and/or if you think your dog needs to be dewormed.
 See this infographic and this infosheet for more details.